williamverdolini/williamverdolini.github.com/_posts/cqrses-todos/2014-08-31-cqrses-neventstore-migration.md

 ####Update - 20/10/2014####
-Recently I've reviewed the last part of the migration strategy, cause I wanted to make some practices about Events-Replaying.
+Recently I've reviewed the last part of the migration strategy, cause I wanted to make some practices about <a href="/2014/10/21/cqrses-neventstore-event-upconversion" target="_blank">Events-Replaying</a>.
 Actually doing some experimentation about replaying the committed events (necessary for example to recreate a <a href="http://cqrs.wikidot.com/doc:projection" target="_blank">projection</a>) allowed me to figure out an important error in this strategy: **the migration event should be able to be listened (and rebuilt) by the read-model event-handlers**.

 That's why if we didn’t have an event-handler for that external events, the projection was not able to be correctly rebuilt, because it couldn't re-create the migrated entities and, afterwards, the next committed events could not be correctly handled.
 So the migration logic was be modified in two points: